thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 ### Workflow for Contributing Code

-If you are a member of the community working on a research idea, then we would recommend you also follow the above guidance under [Workflow for TBP Researchers: from Research Prototype to Implementation Project](#workflow-for-tbp-researchers-from-research-prototype-to-implementation-project).
+If you are a member of the community working on a research idea, then we would recommend you also follow the above guidance under [Workflow for TBP Researchers: from Prototype to Implementation Project](#workflow-for-tbp-researchers-from-research-prototype-to-implementation-project).
 The main additional points to highlight are:
 - When creating the fork, you should set yourself as the owner (it will not be possible to set the Thousand Brains Project as the owner).
 - Unless you have a paid account, you will only be able to have a single personal fork of `tbp.monty`.
 If this is the case, you can follow the workflow described under [Feature Branches (Not Feature Forks)](#feature-branches-not-feature-forks).
 - We recommend that you tag a Maintainer of the TBP (i.e. using the `@` feature on GitHub) when making PRs into your feature branch.
 This will help get involvement from a Maintainer (including TBP research team members) at an early stage of your work.
 Once you have tagged a Maintainer, we will triage and determine the most appropriate member of the team to review the PR.
 In some instances, the Maintainer may abstain from reviewing these PRs.
-- Similarly, if you believe an RP is suitable to become an IP, you are welcome to tag one of the Maintainers to discuss this.
+- Similarly, if you believe a Prototype is suitable to become an IP, you are welcome to tag one of the Maintainers to discuss this.